Scarface (1983 film): Cultural references

-Future
+A 3D recreation of Tony's mansion was featured in the November 9, 2006 episode of MTV Cribs as a marketing piece by Vivendi (before being acquired by Activision) for the release of the video game of the same name.
+The episode features 3D model of Tony (voiced by André Sogliuzzo) leading a cameraman throughout his mansion, giving an in-depth tour of each room in a 3D environment.
+Tony's mansion is modeled after the same one appearing in the film and is used in game.

+In the cartoon series The Batman, the character of the Ventriloquist uses a dummy wearing an outfit modeled on Montana's.

-Cancelled sequel
+Canceled sequel

-In 2001, plans were made for hip hop artist Cuban Link to write and star in a sequel to Scarface titled Son of Tony.
+In 2001, plans were made for hip hop artist Cuban Link to write and star in a sequel of Scarface titled Son of Tony.
 The plans drew both praise and criticism and, after several years, Cuban Link indicated that he may no longer be involved with the project as the result of film rights issues and creative control.

-Remake
+Proposed remake

 In 2011, Universal began developing a new version of Scarface.
 The studio stated that the new film is neither a sequel nor a remake, but will take elements from both this version and its 1932 predecessor, including the basic premise: a man who becomes a kingpin in his quest for the American Dream.
-Martin Bregman, who produced the 1983 remake produced this version also, with a screenplay by David Ayer, and David Yates in talks to direct the film.
+Bregman, who produced the 1983 remake, was set to produce this version also, with a screenplay by David Ayer, and David Yates in talks to direct the film.

 In March 2014, TheWrap reported that Pablo Larraín was in negotiations to direct the film, along with Paul Attanasio to write the script.
-The film's update will be an original story set in modern-day Los Angeles that follows a Mexican immigrant's rise in the criminal underworld as he strives for the American Dream.
+The film's update was going to be an original story set in modern-day Los Angeles that follows a Mexican immigrant's rise in the criminal underworld as he strives for the American Dream.
 Jonathan Herman was set in March 2015 to rewrite both drafts of the script.

-Antoine Fuqua was hired to direct the film in August 2016, with Terence Winter to penn the script for the film.
-In January 2017, Fuqua left the project and Diego Luna was cast in the lead role.
+Antoine Fuqua was hired to direct the film in August 2016, with Terence Winter to pen the script for the film.
+In January 2017, Fuqua left the project, and Diego Luna was cast in the lead role.

-The film was initially scheduled to be released in theaters on August 10, 2018, with the film's script being written by the Coen brothers.
-Fuqua was brought back to direct the new film, with Gareth Dunnet-Alcocer writing the screenplay.
-However, the film had not been released in theaters as originally planned and filming had been announced to start in October.
+The film was initially scheduled to be released in theaters on August 10, 2018, with the film's script written by the Coen brothers.
+Fuqua was brought back to direct the new film, with Gareth Dunnet-Alcocer rewriting the screenplay.

-Fuqua left again directing in May 2020.
-Instead, Luca Guadagnino has signed on to direct the film, with the script still being written by the Coen brothers as previously confirmed.
+Fuqua again departed the project in May 2020.
+Instead, Luca Guadagnino signed to direct the film, with the script again confirmed to be by the Coen brothers.

-In 2022, the film was reportedly shelved.
+As of 2025, the status of the film has reached a standstill; Guadagnino has not announced whether he is still involved.